MikeWise2718/markdowndocs/docker/docker.md

 - Docker containers vs. VMs https://stackoverflow.com/questions/16047306/how-is-docker-different-from-a-normal-virtual-machine?rq=1

 # Concepts
-* dockerfile - a list of commands that builds a series of images, resulting in a named image that you can use to start a container
+* `dockerfile` - a list of commands that builds a series of images, resulting in a named image that you can use to start a container
-* image - the bits that need to be instanced to form a container
+* `image` - the bits that need to be instanced to form a container
-* dangling image - an image without a name https://stackoverflow.com/questions/45142528/docker-what-is-a-dangling-image-and-what-is-an-unused-image
+* `dangling image` - an image without a name https://stackoverflow.com/questions/45142528/docker-what-is-a-dangling-image-and-what-is-an-unused-image
-* container - an instance of a running image
+* `container` - an instance of a running or exited image
-* entry point - the program that will be ruuning
+* `entry point` - the program that will be runing
+* `tag` - Tag is alphanumeric identifier of the image within a repository like `vafsb/faketemp:latest`
+* `numeric ID` - a 12 digit hex numeric id identifying a running or exited container like `15fa59af0e7d`
+* `container ID` - anothor word for numeric ID
-* container states - containers can be "created", "up" or "exited" https://stackoverflow.com/questions/43734412/what-does-created-container-mean-in-docker
+* `container states` - containers can be "created", "up" or "exited" https://stackoverflow.com/questions/43734412/what-does-created-container-mean-in-docker
+* `registry` - a Docker registry is a service that stores docker images like `vafsb.azurecr.io`
+* `repository` - a collection of different images with the same nab, but that have different tags, like `vafsb.azurecr.io/faketemp`

 # Useful articles and links
 * Pruning images and containers - especially Ulises answer https://stackoverflow.com/questions/17665283/how-does-one-remove-an-image-in-docker
 * What are \<none\>:\<none\> images - https://www.projectatomic.io/blog/2015/07/what-are-docker-none-none-images/

 # Misc things to know
-- Docker can't give you a listing of the remote repository via its CLI
+- Docker can't give you a listing of the remote repository via its CLI, you need to use the R
+- Get rid of need for sudo on Linux
+   -  `sudo usermod -aG docker user_name`  # add user_name to docker group
+   -  `groups`                             # check your group membership
+   -  `cut -d: -f1 /etc/group`             # list all groups on that machine

 # Windows
 - Docker uses a single hyper-v, and thus is subject to any hyper-v nuances and limitations